23andMe

-23andMe Holding Co. is an American personal genomics and biotechnology company based in South San Francisco, California.
-It is best known for providing a direct-to-consumer genetic testing service in which customers provide a saliva sample that is laboratory analysed, using single nucleotide polymorphism genotyping, to generate reports relating to the customer's ancestry and genetic predispositions to health-related topics.
+23andMe Research Institute is an American personal genomics and biotechnology nonprofit public benefit company based in Palo Alto, California.
+It provides a direct-to-consumer genetic testing service in which customers submit a saliva sample that is laboratory analysed using single nucleotide polymorphism (SNP) genotyping to generate reports on the customer's ancestry and genetic predispositions to health-related conditions.
 The company's name is derived from the 23 pairs of chromosomes in a diploid human cell.

-Founded in 2006, 23andMe soon became the first company to begin offering autosomal DNA testing for ancestry, which all other major companies now use.
-Its saliva-based direct-to-consumer genetic testing business was named "Invention of the Year" by Time in 2008.

-The company had a previously confrontational relationship with the United States Food and Drug Administration (FDA) due to its genetic health tests; as of October 2015, DNA tests ordered in the US include a revised health component, per FDA approval.
-23andMe has been selling a product with both ancestry and health-related components in Canada since October 2014, and in the UK since December 2014.
+Founded in 2006, 23andMe was the first company to offer autosomal DNA testing for ancestry, an approach now used across the industry.
+Its saliva-based genetic testing service was named "Invention of the Year" by Time in 2008.
+The company had an early confrontational relationship with the Food and Drug Administration (FDA) over its health-related tests, which were suspended in the US from late 2013 until October 2015, when the FDA began granting approvals for specific carrier status and genetic risk reports.
+Products including both ancestry and health-related components have been available in Canada since October 2014 and in the UK since December 2014.

-23andMe became a publicly traded company in 2021, via a merger with a Special Purpose Acquisition Company (SPAC), and soon had a market capitalization of US$6 billion.
-By 2024, its valuation had fallen to 2% of that peak.
-In March 2025, 23andMe filed for Chapter 11 bankruptcy, and CEO Anne Wojcicki resigned.
-Due to the sensitive nature of data stored by 23andMe and privacy concerns due to bankruptcy filing, the attorney general of California subsequently issued a consumer alert for its customers.
+23andMe went public in 2021 through a merger with a special-purpose acquisition company (SPAC), reaching a peak market capitalisation of approximately US$6 billion.
+By 2024, its valuation had fallen to roughly 2% of that peak.
+In March 2025, the company filed for Chapter 11 bankruptcy and CEO Anne Wojcicki resigned.
+The attorney general of California issued a consumer alert due to privacy concerns surrounding the sensitive genetic data held by the company.

-On May 19, 2025, Regeneron agreed to buy 23andMe out of bankruptcy for $256 million.
-In June, TTAM Research Institute, a non-profit founded by Anne Wojcicki, outbid Regeneron and won the bid for 23andMe for $305 million.

-On July 14, 2025, TTAM announced that it had completed the purchase of 23andMe's assets.
+Following a contested bankruptcy auction, TTAM Research Institute—a nonprofit public benefit corporation founded by Wojcicki—outbid Regeneron Pharmaceuticals and acquired substantially all of 23andMe's assets for $305 million.
+TTAM completed the purchase on July 14, 2025, and the company continues to operate as a nonprofit under TTAM's ownership.

+As of February 2024, 23andMe had genotyped more than 14 million individuals, and its research database has contributed to hundreds of peer-reviewed publications across areas including Parkinson's disease, depression, COVID-19, autoimmune diseases, and pharmacogenomics.

 History

+Founding and early growth (2006–2017)

 Linda Avey, Paul Cusenza, and Anne Wojcicki founded 23andMe in 2006 to offer genetic testing and interpretation to individuals.
-Investment documents from 2007 also suggest that 23andMe hoped to develop a database to pursue research efforts.
+Investment documents from 2007 suggest that 23andMe also intended to develop a database for research purposes.
 In 2007, Google invested $3.9 million in the company, along with Genentech, New Enterprise Associates, and Mohr Davidow Ventures.
 Wojcicki and Google co-founder Sergey Brin were married at the time.

-Cusenza left the company in 2007 and Avey left in 2009.
+Cusenza left the company in 2007 and Avey departed in 2009.

-In 2012, 23andMe raised $50 million in a Series D venture round, almost doubling its capital of $52.6 million.
-In 2015, 23andMe raised $115 million in a Series E offering, increasing capital to $241 million.
+In 2012, 23andMe raised $50 million in a Series D venture round, nearly doubling its total capital of $52.6 million.
+In 2015, a $115 million Series E round brought total capital to $241 million.
+By late 2017, the company had raised approximately $250 million at a $1.75 billion valuation.

-In September 2017, it was rumored the company was raising another $200 million with a $1.5 billion valuation.
-As of that time, the company had raised $230 million since its inception.
-Afterwards, it was reported the company raised $250 million, at a $1.75 billion valuation.